wso2/build-automation-artifacts/nexus-migration/manual-nexus-staging-promotion/README.md

 # Promote Staging to Releases and Maven Central

 A Jenkins Declarative Pipeline that promotes Maven artifacts from a Nexus 'staging' repository to Nexus 'releases' repository and **Central Publisher Portal**.
-This pipeline is used for artifacts that were already published to Nexus 'staging' and need to be propagate to Nexus 'releases' and Central Publisher Portal manually.
+This pipeline is used for artifacts that were already published to Nexus 'staging' and need to be propagated to Nexus 'releases' and Central Publisher Portal manually.

 ## Workflow